justnonamenoname/lifeticle/readme.txt

 Since qualia is based on quantum information, qualia cannot be directly detected.
 If qualia consists of frames, then the simultaneity of frames also adds to the detection problem.
 Experiments in quantum physics take place in an isolated environment and it is unknown whether qualia exists in them, unlike in the brain environment.
-To understand this, it is necessary to research the convergence of signals for qualia and the transition of information to the quantum level, as well as to study the feedback in the form of collapse.
+To understand this, it is necessary to research the convergence of signals for qualia and the transition of information to the quantum level, as well as to research the feedback in the form of collapse.
-This is the only way to study qualia and solve the "hard problem of consciousness."
+This is the only way to research qualia and solve the "hard problem of consciousness."
-A possible method might be to scan the central part of the brain in detail or to study how DNA shapes the brain.
+A possible method might be to scan the central part of the brain in detail or to research how DNA shapes the brain.
 Reasons why there are grounds to consider the lifeticle as existing:
 1) Solution to the question of non-being before birth
 2) Solution to the question of living in this brain and not another